luke-titley/git-poly/getting_started.md

 - [git subtree](https://github.com/git/git/blob/master/contrib/subtree/git-subtree.txt)

 What's the point of git-poly.
 Why don't I just use one of the above? git-poly fills a specific need.
-An untrusive, simple way to make changes to multiple repos at once.
+An unintrusive, simple way to make changes to multiple repos at once.